drusmanbashir/fran/README.md

 Sources of inspiration and code snippets:\
 Fastai programming paradigm is at the core of this library.\
 I have also drawn lots of inspiration from [nnUNet](https://github.com/MIC-DKFZ/nnUNet) in structuring the pipeline.\
-[Torchio](https://torchio.readthedocs.io/) code is written very well for creating patches, and I have used it.